Skating and snacking in Montréal: our top picks

 - Boulangerie Mr Pinchot, 4354 Brébeuf Street

-- Boulangerie les Co’pains d’abord, 418 Rachel Street East
+- Boulangerie les Co’Pains d’abord, 418 Rachel Street East

 Parc Maisonneuve ice skating rink – Rosemont–La Petite-Patrie

 Montréal’s east end is home to the city’s biggest free outdoor skating rink.
 Bring your blades and get ready to carve on this great oval surface, which is far away from the urban hustle and bustle.
 There’s even a designated area to help beginners build their courage, or kids to practice their twirls.
-If you’re feeling hungry after your skate, make your way down to Hochelaga-Maisonneuve to these handpicked eateries, where you can warm up with a hot cup of coffee or hot chocolate and a delicious pastry.
+If you’re feeling hungry after your skate, make your way down to Hochelaga to these handpicked eateries, where you can warm up with a hot cup of coffee or hot chocolate and a delicious pastry.

 - Boulangerie Arhoma, 15 Place Simon-Valois